Collecting 101

 He remains an important figure in popular culture and an icon for gay rights.
 The subject of countless biographies, he’s been portrayed in films by Stephen Fry and Rupert Everett, and in plays such as The Judas Kiss.
 He’s affectionately caricatured in Dave Sim’s comic books Melmoth and Jaka’s Story, and even makes an appearance on the cover art of Sgt.
 Pepper’s Lonely Hearts Club Band.
 As he wrote in Dorian Gray, “There is only one thing in the world worse than being talked about, and that is not being talked about.”
 He would surely be gratified to know that, over a century later, we’re still talking about him.

 Wilde published several of his works in numbered, limited editions, with each copy being signed by him.
-These can be had at auction for around £5,000 upwards, and are perennially appealing for collectors.
-His first published book, a poem called Ravenna that he recited at Oxford, was printed in 1878 and is typically less than £1,000 at auction.
-And then, as in our exhibition, there are all sorts of ephemera like advertisements and cartoons featuring Wilde’s image, which are a very easy entry point, as well as various strikingly-illustrated posthumous editions of his works.
+These can be had at auction for around £7,000 upwards, and are perennially appealing for collectors.
+His first published book, a poem called ‘Ravenna’ that he recited at Oxford, was printed in 1878 and is typically less than £1,000 at auction.
+And then, as in our upcoming auction, there are all sorts of ephemera like advertisements and cartoons featuring Wilde’s image, which are a very easy entry point, as well as various strikingly-illustrated posthumous editions of his works.
 The key thing, as always, is to look for items in the best possible condition or of the greatest rarity.

-Oscar Wilde: A Man For Our Times introduces collector Jeremy Mason and gives us an insight into his intriguing and fascinating collection of over 500 books and ephemera showcasing the many aspects of Wilde's extraordinary life.
+Watch as Jeremy gives us an insight into his fascinating collection of books and ephemera, showcasing the many aspects of Wilde's extraordinary life.